Delvin Breaux

-Delvin Lionel Breaux (born October 25, 1989) is a former American professional gridiron football cornerback who played in the Canadian Football League (CFL) and National Football League (NFL).
-He attended McDonogh 35 High School in New Orleans, Louisiana.
-He was a member of the Louisiana Bayou Vipers, New Orleans VooDoo, BC Lions, Hamilton Tiger-Cats and New Orleans Saints.
+Delvin Lionel Breaux (born October 25, 1989) is an American former professional football cornerback who played in the Canadian Football League (CFL) and National Football League (NFL).
+He was a member of the Louisiana Bayou Vipers, New Orleans VooDoo, Hamilton Tiger-Cats, New Orleans Saints, and BC Lions.

-Early years
+Early life

-Breaux fractured his C4, C5 and C6 vertebrae during a kickoff return in a high school football game on October 27, 2006.
+Breaux attended McDonogh 35 High School in New Orleans, Louisiana.
+He fractured his C4, C5 and C6 vertebrae during a kickoff return in a high school football game on October 27, 2006.
 His doctor said it was "like a miracle" that he was neurologically fine.
 He had earlier received a scholarship to play football for the LSU Tigers.
 The Tigers honored his scholarship and he arrived at LSU in December 2008 but was never cleared to play.
 He was a player-coach for the Tigers.
 Breaux eventually stopped going to practice and later left LSU.